 Download the Top Google for Education Domain Configuration Errors that are found when we perform Google environment Audits.

-Once you determine what projects you want to be transferred to Team Drive, it is important to know that any files moved from any users My Drive to a Team drive will change ownership of the files to the Team Drive.
+Once you determine what projects you want to be transferred to the Shared Drives, it is important to know that any files moved from any users My Drive to Shared Drives will change ownership of the files to the Shared Drives.
 At the same time, any content owned by someone in a different domain is not moved.
 The content remains in the original My Drive location.

-Migrating folders creates a copy of the folder structure in the destination Team Drive.
+Migrating folders creates a copy of the folder structure in the destination Shared Drives.
 Users should update any direct links to the original folders.
 Moved files remain in the user’s Shared with me and recent locations.
 File permissions and links are not changed.
-People who are not Team Drive members can still access the file with previously granted permission.
+People who are not members of the Shared Drives can still access the file with previously granted permission.